cyberjunky/3commas-cyber-bots/README.md

 -   Create a new API key.
 -   Get a stable cryptocurrency to trade with.

-NOTE: when you connect your FTX account to 3Comma's you get free use to trade on FTX, no need to have a 3Commas subscription.
-If you use Binance and trade BUSD the fees are lower together with BNB.
+NOTE: Only needed if you want to trade on Binance, not needed for the functionality of the bot(s).

 ## FTX account Setup